 Is Empathy Really an Essential Leadership Skill?

 First, let’s dispel the myth that you can’t be a successful leader if you can’t imagine being in someone else’s shoes.
 That is, simply not true.
-There are plenty of examples of leaders who could show lot more sensitivity and appreciation toward others yet managed to get to the top of the career ladder.
+There are plenty of examples of leaders who could show a lot more sensitivity and appreciation toward others yet managed to get to the top of the career ladder.
 I’m sure you can think of at least a couple in your own sphere, if not the wider world.

 Having said that, I do believe that empathy is a useful talent to have in the workplace, so we shouldn’t ignore it altogether.
 But before moving on to consider the benefits (and potential drawbacks) of this much debated talent, let’s make sure we understand what we mean by “empathy in the workplace.”